 Medical Device Enhancement or Recall?

-Finally, the guidance clarifies that changes made for vulnerability of controlled risk are “generally” considered medical device enhancements and not full-blown recalls.
-In addition, routine updates to cybersecurity programs and use of patches are not usually considered a type of medical device enhancement.
+Finally, the guidance clarifies that changes made for the vulnerability of controlled risk are “generally” considered medical device enhancements and not full-blown recalls.
+In addition, routine updates to cybersecurity programs and the use of patches are not usually considered a type of medical device enhancement.

 If Utilities Can Be Breached…

 Cybersecurity threats are as fresh as today’s headlines.
 As the nation’s utilities recently reported a breach, it’s obvious that medical device manufacturers are also at risk.
 While most hackers do not have the skill set of those making the news today, it’s worth noting that a medical device manufacturer is a much easier target than institutions with far more stringent protections that have already been breached.